-The subject site is known as Sid Richards Playing Field 3 located within Majors Bay Reserve, Concord NSW 2137 (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).
+The subject site is located within Majors Bay Reserve, Concord NSW 2137 (Lot 1 DP 909052, Lot 1 DP 327309 and Lot 6 DP 217073).
 The Majors Bay Reserve is bound by, and accessible from Norman Street and Nullawarra Avenue to the south and south west respectively, and forms part of the broader Majors Bay and Arthur Walker Reserve, bound by Majors Bay to the north.